 (2) For residential charging.
 For electricity used to charge an electric vehicle at a residence, subsections (a) and (b) determine the person who is eligible to generate credits.

 (a) Electric Utility.
 In order to generate credits for the following year, an electric utility must notify DEQ by October 1 of the current year whether it will generate credits or designate an aggregator to act on its behalf.
-The utility or its aggregator must have an active registration approved by DEQ under OAR 340-253-0500.
+The aggregator must have an active registration approved by DEQ under OAR 340-253-0500.
 Once a utility has made a designation under this section that designation will remain in effect unless the utility requests a change in writing to DEQ.

 (b) Backstop Aggregator.
 If an electric utility does not register or designate an aggregator under subsection (a), then a backstop aggregator is eligible to claim any credits that the utility could have generated for the following year under section (6).